 Additional guidance on how to cite doctoral dissertations and masters theses is provided on pages 207-208 of the Publication Manual.
 Here is a sample citation:

 Costanigro, M. (2007).
 Product characteristics and reputation effects in the wine market (Doctoral dissertation).
-Retrieved from ABI/Inform Global database.
+Retrieved from ProQuest One Business database.

 Business Source Complete contains a variety of content types including newspaper, magazine, and journal articles; company profiles, country reports, industry reports, SWOT Analysis and videos.
 The Ebscohost software can generate an APA 6th edition citation automatically.
 It should be proofread for errors.